About Me

 Originally the purpose of this blog was two fold.
 The first goal is to provide readers with links to free dish and wash cloth patterns available on the Internet, done in knitting, crocheting and other forms of needlework, such as cro-hooking.
-The second goal is to provide general information about about dish and wash cloths.
+The second goal was to provide general information about about dish and wash cloths.

 As time as passed this blog has grown to include patterns for and information about other kitchen related items.
 This includes but is not limited to aprons, dish towels, pot holders and mop covers.